 uint8 Encoder; // Current encoder position; set by // the encoder ISR.

-Exploring the naming issue a bit more, insure that names start with the big and work to the small.
+Exploring the naming issue a bit more, ensure that names start with the big and work to the small.
 An example is: Universe_Galaxy_SolarSystem_Planet.
 For example:

 is better than: